zimmicz/knowledge-base/Web/Javascript/Service Workers/Overview.md

 - new SW version is installed in the background
 - **it is not activated yet** (*worker in waiting*)
 - it is only activated when there are no longer any pages loaded still using the old SW
-- as soon as there are no more pages to be loaded, the new SW activates (becoming the *active worker*)
--
+- activation can happen sooner and existing pages can be claimed by the active worker